mem48/geocompr/main.md

 Arc ASCII           .asc                   Text format where the first six lines represent grid information and nodata value, followed by the values arranged in rows and columns.
 Raster              ?
 R-raster            .gri, .grd             Native format of the raster package.
 Raster              Open
 SQLite/SpatiaLite   .sqlite                SQLite is a standalone, relational database management system.
 It is used as a default database driver in GRASS GIS 7.
 SpatiaLite is an extension to SQLite providing a support for Simple Features.
 Vector and raster   Open
 ESRI FileGDB        .gdb                   Collection of spatial and nonspatial objects created in the ArcGIS software.
-Vector and raster   ?
+It allows to store multiple feature classes and enables use of topological definitions.
+Limited access to this format is provided by GDAL with the use of the OpenFileGDB and FileGDB drivers.
+Vector and raster   Proprietary
 GeoPackage          .gpkg                  An extended SQLite database file designed to be lightweight.
+All elements, such as spatial data, metadata, attribute tables, coordinate reference system, are stored in a single file.
 Vector and raster   Open

 <!-- 3.
 JPEG - (possibly mention SAGA's sdat, Erdas Imagine) -->
 <!-- 1.
 SQLite/SpatialLite + mention GRASS (uses SQLite) -->